Skip to main content

 The residency starts July 1 and terminates June 30.

 Clinic hours are Monday through Friday, 8:00 am to 5:00 pm.
 The resident will spend 4.5 days per week on direct patient care (other than observational experiences).
-At least, one half day per week will be spent on other didactic or scholarly activities as outlined in this document.
+At least one half-day per week will be spent on other didactic or scholarly activities

-The majority of the time will be spent at the Sequim office.
-However, travel to other offices will be necessary for observational experiences (approximately 12 times per year).
+The majority of the time will be spent at the Sequim office, however, travel to other offices will be necessary for observational experiences (approximately 12 times per year).
+The resident will cover after-hours calls no more than one week per month.

 RESIDENCY ACTIVITIES